On this page:

 - Faculty member from your nursing program, or previous employer

-When the Graduate School application is complete, notification will automatically be sent to the College of Nursing & Health, and we will communicate our application requirements.
+When the Graduate School application is complete, notification will automatically be sent to the College of Nursing and Health, and we will communicate our application requirements.

 Apply to the College of Nursing & Health